sujinleeme/reactnd-project-readable/README.md

 # reactnd-project-readable
-The Second Project for Udacity's React React Nanodegree Edit
+The Second Project for Udacity's React React Nanodegree